Cart

 Introduction: Why Understanding Multimeter Functions Matters

-Voltage is the most common measurement and is essential for troubleshooting both electrical and electronic systems.
+Voltage measurement is the most common multimeter function.
+It is essential for troubleshooting electrical installations, electronics, batteries, chargers, appliances and power supplies.

 Tips for Safe Voltage Measurement

-• Ensure meter is set to voltage mode, not current.
+⚠ Make sure the meter is set to voltage mode, not current mode.

-Current measurements are more advanced because they require the meter to be placed in-series with the circuit.
+Current measurement is more advanced because the meter must normally be placed in series with the circuit.
+This means current flows through the meter during the test.

 DC Current